Data quality control (--qc-db)¶

 --length-rangeand/or--length-sigma.Too many ‘N’s with

---prop-nand/or--upper-n.Outlying core or accessory distances with
+--prop-nand/or--upper-n.Outlying core or accessory distances manually with

---max-pi-distand--max-a-distrespectively.Too many zero distances with
+--auto-max-dists, with customisable sensitivity--xand resolution--r.Too many zero distances with

 --max-zero-dist.